 Therefore, there is a sort opposition of interest between the principal and the agent because the principal seeks to maximize his capital (the benefits linked to the delegated mission) and the agent to invest a part of his capital in exchange for which he carries out the mission.
 This divergence of interests will result in two types of contradictory actions:

-– The principal will have to reveal part or all of the information related to the project in order to allow the agent to carry out the mission: example of the monitoring committees set up by shareholders on company managers following the financial crisis .
+– The principal will have to reveal part or all of the information related to the project in order to allow the agent to carry out the mission: example of the monitoring committees set up by shareholders on company directors following the financial crisis .

 – The agent will want maintain decision-making power and the benefits that come with it.